learnk8s/distributed-tensorflow-on-k8s/README.md

 In this tutorial, you're going to train a model to look at images and predict what digits they are.

+## Writing scalable Tensorflow

+If you plan to train your model using distributed Tensorflow you should be aware of:

+- you should use the [Estimator API](https://medium.com/@yuu.ishikawa/serving-pre-modeled-and-custom-tensorflow-estimator-with-tensorflow-serving-12833b4be421) where possible.
+- distribute Tensorflow works only with [tf.estimator.train_and_evaluate](https://www.tensorflow.org/api_docs/python/tf/estimator/train_and_evaluate).
+If you use the method [train](https://www.tensorflow.org/api_docs/python/tf/estimator/Estimator#train) and [evaluate](https://www.tensorflow.org/api_docs/python/tf/estimator/Estimator#train) it won't work.
+- you should save your model with [export_savedmodel](https://www.tensorflow.org/api_docs/python/tf/estimator/Estimator#export_savedmodel) so that Tensorflow serving can serve them
+- you should use use [tf.estimator.RunConfig](https://www.tensorflow.org/api_docs/python/tf/estimator/RunConfig) to read the configuration from the environment.
+The Tensorflow operator in Kubedflow automatically populated the environment variables that are consumed by that class.

 ## Setting up a local environment

 You can create a virtual environment for python with: